 People with Bleeding disorders: Ginger stimulates circulation and increases blood flow while preventing blood clotting.
 It could increase the risk of...

-PRANA - A Life-Giving Force is the acronym I have used to build a successful wellness program.
-I've found if one of these areas are missing or lacking often times it is hard to reach and maintain any goal you have set for yourself, especially when it comes to Health, Happiness and overall Wellbeing.
+PRANA - A Life-Giving Force is an acronym I have used to build a successful wellness program.
+I've found if one of these areas is missing or lacking often it is hard to reach and maintain any goal you have set for yourself, especially when it comes to Health, Happiness, and overall Wellbeing.

-I've been in the Wellness business since the early 90's and I've tried many of ideas and programs that seem like they would help me go through my day without pain and keeping a genuine smile on my face.
+I've been in the Wellness business since the early '90s and I've tried many ideas and programs that seem like they would help me go through my day without pain and keeping a genuine smile on my face.

-Not long after the birth of my second child when busyness and stress were at it highest in my world I was diagnosed with fibromyalgia.
+Not long after the birth of my second child when busyness and stress were at their highest in my world I was diagnosed with fibromyalgia.
 The medical community doesn't know much about this syndrome and in the 80's they knew even less about it.
-What they were offering as a treatment didn't work for me so I went on a quest to live a happy life free from...
+What they were offering as treatment didn't work for me so I went on a quest to live a happy life free from pain....

 Most people, at least here in the states eat it raw or from a can.
 My favorite way to fix it is grilled.
 We use a charcoal grill so there are lots of flavors that add to the taste when it's fixed like that.